tuskancj/salesforce_asset_history/README.md

 * Parts Pricing Report (Netsuite)

 This script can be modified to provide standard cost of asset's service history given the standard cost per hour of a field service engineer and standard cost of parts.
 This information can give Field Service Management insights into profitability of the organization.

+Reports should be loaded into the same folder with the following names (.csv file with UTF-8 encoding):

+* cases.csv
+* contracts.csv
+* parts.csv
+* timesheets.csv
+* part_pricing.csv

+The script will produce the tidy output dataframe of 'df.csv' which can then be further analyzed in user's software of choice